stefax/udacity-digi-mixtapes/README.md

 ### Songs
 - `GET /mixtapes/<mixtape-id>/songs` Get list of all songs for a mixtape and the mixtape's details
 - `POST /mixtapes/<mixtape-id>/songs` Create a song in a mixtape (added to the end)
+- `POST /mixtapes/<mixtape-id>/songs/<song-id>/upload-url` Obtain a signed url to upload a song into the S3 bucket
 - `DELETE /mixtapes/<mixtape-id>/songs/<song-id>` Delete a song by id

 ## 2.3 Testing